shivansh/shivansh.github.io/_posts/2021-11-23-go-function-reordering.md

 ## Implementation

-The implementation is available [here](https://github.com/shivansh/rewrite/tree/main/reorder) and can used via -
+The implementation is available [here](https://github.com/shivansh/rewrite/tree/main/reorder) and can be used via -
 ```
 $ go install github.com/shivansh/rewrite/reorder@latest
 $ $GOPATH/bin/reorder